EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

     [Installing roles and features on Windows Server](../General/Installing-roles-and-features-on-Windows-Server.md)

-1. Configure Active Directory Domain Services as additional domain controller
+1. Configure Active Directory Domain Services as additional domain controller.
+Start with VN1-SRV5.
+Then, continue to the next exercise.
+As soon as you finished the next exercise, repeat this task for VN2-SRV1.

     * Computername: **VN1-SRV5**, **VN2-SRV1**
     * Domain **ad.adatum.com**